CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ### UI is an HTML document!

 Rstudio and Shiny converts our code inside `fluidPage` into a HTML file for building our web App.
-One can observed this fact just by running the following code in the console,
+One can observe this fact just by running the following code in the console,

 {% highlight r %}